-In a previous tutorial, we have explored the use of the k-means clustering algorithm as an unsupervised machine learning technique that seeks to group similar data into distinct clusters, to uncover patterns in the data.
+In a previous tutorial, we explored using the k-means clustering algorithm as an unsupervised machine learning technique that seeks to group similar data into distinct clusters to uncover patterns in the data.

-We have, so far, seen how to apply the k-means clustering algorithm to a simple two-dimensional dataset containing distinct clusters, as well as to the problem of image color quantization.
+So far, we have seen how to apply the k-means clustering algorithm to a simple two-dimensional dataset containing distinct clusters and the problem of image color quantization.

-In this tutorial, you are going to learn how to apply OpenCV’s k-means clustering algorithm for the task of image classification.
+In this tutorial, you will learn how to apply OpenCV’s k-means clustering algorithm for image classification.

 After completing this tutorial, you will know: